Here's Why Early Pregnancy Makes You Want To Pile On The Blankets

 If you can't stop shivering in early pregnancy, you can blame those pesky hormones.

 The first trimester of pregnancy is usually pretty rough.
 Everyone knows about the most common signs, like nausea, vomiting, headaches — and the constant need to pee — but many people don't realize that the first few months of pregnancy can involve so many other weird issues, like congestion and bleeding gums.
 Can early pregnancy even make you feel cold?
-According to some women, yes, and when I spoke to a few experts, they agreed that not only is it totally possible to feel more chilly than usual during those early days of pregnancy, but it also happens more often than you'd think.
+According to some women, yes; and experts say there’s a reason why.

 If you just find yourself feeling extra cold once in a while, Merhi says it's probably nothing to worry about.
 "When [the cold feeling] persists for a long time, it might be a sign that the body has trouble warming itself," he adds.